 You can file courtesy unemployment benefits claim certifications online for two consecutive weeks if you go out of state to look for work.
 However, you must transfer your claim if you are permanently relocating or staying more than two weeks.

 As soon as you return to work, report your employment, including your hours worked and gross earnings for the week (even if not paid yet) on your next claim certification.
 If you earn less than your WBA during the week that you return to work (provided you did not work full-time hours), your unemployment insurance payment will be your WBA minus any gross earnings you received that exceed $150.

-Federal Unemployment Benefits and Income Taxes in Hawaii
+Learn About Federal Unemployment Benefits and Income Taxes in Hawaii

 Unemployment benefits and unemployment benefits extensions are taxable if they are sufficient in amount (either separate or combined with your other income).
 These benefits will be listed on Form 1099-G, which is mailed to all beneficiaries in January.
 You may elect to have federal taxes withheld at a set rate of 10 percent, and Hawaii state taxes withheld at a rate of five percent, to avoid paying later.

 Note: As no adjustments are made for repayments on overpaid benefits, you need to keep the receipt of any repayment for tax return purposes.